awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-hrnn.md

 HRNN accommodates user intent and interests, which can change over time\.
 It takes ordered user histories and automatically weights them to make better inferences\.
 HRNN uses a gating mechanism to model the discount weights as a learnable function of the items and timestamps\.

-For more information about session\-based recommendations, see [Personalizing session\-based recommendations with hierarchical recurrent neural networks](https://arxiv.org/pdf/1706.04148.pdf)\.

 Amazon Personalize derives the features for each user from your dataset\.
 If you have done real\-time data integration, these features are updated in real time according to user activity\.
 To get a recommendation, you provide only the `USER_ID`\.
 If you also provide an `ITEM_ID`, Amazon Personalize ignores it\.

 The HRNN recipe has the following properties: